esp-rs/book/src/tooling/simulating/wokwi.md

 see [wokwi.com/rust] for a list of examples and a way to start new projects.

 Wokwi offers Wi-Fi simulation, Virtual Logic Analyzer, and [GDB debugging] among many other features, see [Wokwi documentation] for more details.
-For ESP chips, there is a [table of simulation features that are currently supported].
+For ESP chips, there is a table of [simulation features] that are currently supported.

 ## Using Wokwi for VS Code extension
-Wokwi offers a VS Code extension that allows users to simulate their project directly from your code editor by only adding a few files.
+Wokwi offers a VS Code extension that allows you to simulate a project directly in the code editor by only adding a few files.
 For more information, see [Wokwi documentation][wokwi-vscode].
 You can also debug your code using the VS Code debugger, see [Debugging your code].

 When using any of the [templates] and not using the default values, there is a prompt (`Configure project to support Wokwi simulation with Wokwi VS Code extension?`) that generates the required files to use Wokwi VS Code extension.